 Moisture seeping through basement walls and foundation joints can be a significant source of humidity in basement air.
 If you have seasonal or ongoing moisture problems, correcting them may go a long way to reducing condensation.
 Simple solutions like directing gutter downspouts away from the house and improving outdoor drainage can solve many common seepage problems.
 More extensive issues may require adding a foundation drain and sump pit to deal with significant water infiltration.

 You can also reduce condensation by making cold surfaces warmer.
 Air-sealing prevents cold air from getting in and keeps the basement interior warmer.
 Insulating basement foundation walls creates a thermal barrier between the cold wall and relatively warm interior air.
 The most important place to air-seal is along the mudsills and rim joists—the wood framing members that sit atop the masonry foundation walls of the basement.
-After air-sealing, insulate the joist cavities above the mudsill with rigid foam insulation board or standard batt insulation (such as fiberglass).
+After air-sealing, insulate the joist cavities above the mudsill with rigid foam insulation board, spray foam insulation (DIY spray foam insulation kits are available at home centers), or fiberglass batt insulation if legal for this use in your area.
 Insulate foundation walls with insulation board, or install a framed and insulated wall in front of the foundation walls, with an air space in between.

 Seal Dryer Ducts